dogweather/forkful/content/en/elixir/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging in software development is the technique of recording events that occur while a program is running, typically to a file or external system.
-Programmers do it to gain insights into the software's behavior, troubleshoot issues, and maintain a record of operational history which is crucial for debugging and monitoring the health of applications.

 ## How to:
 In Elixir, the primary way to log information is through the built-in `Logger` module.
 Here's how you can use it: